Screw: Tools

+Screw threads

 There are many systems for specifying the dimensions of screws, but in much of the world the ISO metric screw thread preferred series has displaced the many older systems.
 Other relatively common systems include the British Standard Whitworth, BA system (British Association), and the Unified Thread Standard.

 ISO metric screw thread

 The basic principles of the ISO metric screw thread are defined in international standard ISO 68-1 and preferred combinations of diameter and pitch are listed in ISO 261.
 The smaller subset of diameter and pitch combinations commonly used in screws, nuts and bolts is given in ISO 262.
 The most commonly used pitch value for each diameter is the coarse pitch.
 For some diameters, one or two additional fine pitch variants are also specified, for special applications such as threads in thin-walled pipes.
 ISO metric screw threads are designated by the letter M followed by the major diameter of the thread in millimetres (e.g. M8).
 If the thread does not use the normal coarse pitch (e.g. 1.25 mm in the case of M8), then the pitch in millimeters is also appended with a multiplication sign (e.g. "M8×1" if the screw thread has an outer diameter of 8 mm and advances by 1 mm per 360° rotation).

 The nominal diameter of a metric screw is the outer diameter of the thread.
 The tapped hole (or nut) into which the screw fits, has an internal diameter which is the size of the screw minus the pitch of the thread.
-Thus, an M6 screw, which has a pitch of 1 mm, is made by threading a 6 mm shank, and the nut or threaded hole is made by tapping threads into a hole of 5 mm diameter (6 mm - 1 mm).
+Thus, an M6 screw, which has a pitch of 1 mm, is made by threading a 6 mm shank, and the nut or threaded hole is made by tapping threads into a hole of 5 mm diameter (6 mm − 1 mm).

 Metric hexagon bolts, screws and nuts are specified, for example, in International Standards ISO 4014, ISO 4017, and ISO 4032.
 The following table lists the relationship given in these standards between the thread size and the maximum width across the hexagonal flats (wrench size):

 In addition, the following non-preferred intermediate sizes are specified:

 Bear in mind that these are just examples and the width across flats is different for structural bolts, flanged bolts, and also varies by standards organization.